THE SPACE PAGE: ALL ABOUT SPACES

 You don’t have to worry too much about always using the right term.
 However, the space/quad distinction has a certain rationale (discussed below), and it’s firmly established in typographic usage and literature, so you definitely need to be familiar with it.

-Spaces, in the strict sense, are the ones used within text: This includes the smaller fractional spaces: 3-to-em, 4-to-em, 5-to-em.
+Spaces, in the strict sense, are the ones typically used within text: This includes the smaller fractional spaces: 3-to-em, 4-to-em, 5-to-em.
 Fractional spaces smaller than 5-to-em also exist; they are used mainly for large type.

 “Spaces” also includes brass and copper spaces, which are not fractions of an em: a brass space is always one point thick, a copper always a half point.